zylem-game-lib/zylem/README.md

 A powerful and easy-to-use framework for creating simple 3D digital interactive applications using TypeScript.

+**Why Zylem?**

+I wanted to build something easy to jump into and deploy while still only writing code (no complex game IDEs).

+**Who should use Zylem?**

+This library is intended for hobbyist developers who want to play with 3D web technologies to build a game.

+**What does Zylem do?**

+The goal is to give you tools to build simple 3D games.
+It's basically comprised of:

+- Rendering via ThreeJS with some capability to handle postprocessing built-in.
+[ThreeJS](https://threejs.org/)
+- Collision handling, triggers, and rigid body physics via RapierRS [RapierRS](https://rapier.rs/)
+- Game state management with Valtio [Valtio](https://valtio.dev/)
+- Simplified input handling (gamepad, keyboard, mouse)

 >Note: This project is still in alpha.
 There are unfinished features and some APIs that may change.

 ## Installation